 Flore PC has seats for a maximum of 10 councillors.
 If more than 10 people wish to stand (as happened in 2016) then the 10 councillors are elected by the people of the parish.
 If 10 people, or fewer, wish to stand then they are regarded as having been elected without the necessity for an actual election.

-The parish council usually meets at 7:30 pm on the 3rd Monday of every month (except for August and December) in the Brodie Lodge Playing Field pavilion.
+The parish council usually meets at 7:30 pm on the 2nd Tuesday of every month (except for August and December) in the Chapel Schoolroom on Chapel Lane.
 Every meeting starts with a public forum where parishioners can turn up and raise any issues or concerns which they might have.
 Members of the public are always welcome at meetings.

 There are a good many rules governing what parish councils can and cannot do, and there are also rules which exclude councillors from taking part in decisions, for instance, which might benefit them or their families directly.